certifaction/cli/README.md

 >issuer_img| Optionally has a path to an image or logo of the issuer
 >issuer_verified| Defines whether the issuer identity has been verified
 >file.hash| Hash of the file
 >file.status| Temporary status of the file in our database ('registered', 'revoked', 'registering', 'revoking').
-Might temporarily differ from status on blockchain until the file has definitely been confirmed on the blockchain.
+Might temporarily differ from status on the blockchain until the file has definitely been confirmed on the blockchain.
 For verification use on_blockchain and revoked fields instead.
 >file.txHash| Transaction hash of the registration on the blockchain.
 Can be checked for example on https://etherscan.io.
 >file.registered_at| Time when file has been registered.
 >revoked| Indicates whether the file has been revoked on the blockchain.
 If a file has been revoked it will have on_blockchain: true
 >encrypted| Indicates where the data under claims is encrypted for privacy reasons
 >claims| Claims about the file.
-Claims have already been verified before returning the result but can optionally be verified by the consumer.
+Claims have already been verified before returning the result but can optionally be verified by the costumer.

 ### Revoke a document
 >#### Usage